top of page

 McConnell Mansion Window Project

 Built in 1886, the McConnell Mansion has been a Moscow staple for many years.
 It was a private residence until it was gifted to Latah County in 1966.
 Delayed maintenance and weather have taken their toll on the wood surrounding the windows, and as such, the windows are in rough shape.
 To ensure their protection from further deterioration, we have begun the work to preserve and protect them.
-Phase 1 of the project is underway with work being done on one bay of windows.
-Currently, we are fundraising for another bay (Phase 2).
+Phase 1 of the project is complete and we are fundraising for another bay (Phase 2).

 This is a daunting, expensive task, which will take years to complete, but I am optimistic that the project will be a success through your generosity and the many community partners we have.